 - Departs from:

-- Free transport from Wellington and Porirua available.
-Alternatively, you can meet the team on site (ask for directions to meeting point)
+- Free transport available from Wellington or Porirua (get in touch to book a seat).
+Alternatively, meet the team on site at 9:30

 - Departure time: